 It is important to ask your study abroad program coordinator what the ratio is between staff and students–a small program staff in charge of a large group may not be the best when you are trying to find someone to assist you.
 Of course, if you plan to do independent study, you may very well be the only U.S. student at the institution you've chosen.
 This would probably give you the highest level of immersion, but you would have added responsibilities that another student studying in a program group may not have.

-Goals: Everyone chooses to study abroad for different reasons.
-You may want to learn or improve your the language of the country of your choice.
-You may want to conduct independent research.
-You may want to pursue a degree, or you may just want to travel and get away.
+Everyone chooses to universities for different reasons.
+You may want to learn or improve your English.
+You may want to do independent research.
+You may want to get a degree, or you may just want to travel and try something new.
 Before choosing a program, see if it fits the personal goals and objectives you have.
-Ask yourself if the program you choose will allow you to accomplish what you have in mind.
+Ask yourself if the program you choose will allow you to complete your goals.

 5. Relevant Questions

-- What are your personal goals for wanting to study abroad in the country of your choice?
+- What are your personal goals for wanting to study in the United States?